Should I Learn Automatic or Manual?

 Car choice / Jobs | May limit car choice in the future | Involves clutch control and gear changes |

-On the other hand, learning to drive a manual vehicle offers its own set of advantages.
-Manual transmission may provide drivers with more control over the vehicle, allowing for a more engaged driving experience.
-Being able to shift gears manually can be advantageous in various driving conditions such as steep inclines or challenging weather situations.
-Although most modern automatic cars have the ability to change gears manually, ust without having to use the clutch.
+On the other hand, choosing to learn in a manual vehicle offers its own compelling set of advantages.
+For many drivers, manual transmission provides more direct control over the vehicle, allowing for a much more engaged driving experience.
+This ability to shift gears manually can be highly advantageous in various challenging driving conditions, such as steep inclines or challenging weather situations.
+Furthermore, learning manual gives you the ultimate driving versatility: although most modern automatic cars allow you to change gears manually (just without the clutch), a manual license is still the master key!

 Manual Gear Shifter